FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 One of the best New Year’s resolutions you can make as a dog owner is to spend more time with your dog.
 We all love coming home to a wagging tail, but sometimes a long workday or helping the kids leaves many of us unmotivated to give some attention to our furry best friend.

-On days you can’t workout, Eugenia Vogel, our i Love Dogs Ask a Trainer, suggests training your dog during TV commercials.
+On days you can’t workout, Eugenia Vogel, our i Love Dogs Ask a Trainer, suggests training your dog or doing a fun game during TV commercials.

 “If you have time to sit down and watch an hour-long show, you have time to train your dog,” says Vogel, a dog training expert.
 “Every time a commercial comes on, go to your dog and work on any commands or tricks you’re training.
 TV shows are a great training assistant because the commercial intervals are perfect for brief, frequent, and fun sessions.”